peaBerberian/wasp-hls/README.md

   - [x] ASSOC-LANGUAGE: In audio track selection API
   - [x] NAME: In audio track selection API
-  - [ ] CHANNELS: Not so hard to implement, but I've been too lazy to parse that specific format from the MultiVariant Playlist for now
+  - [ ] CHANNELS: Not so hard to implement, but I've been too lazy to parse that specific format from the Multivariant Playlist for now
   - [ ] CHARACTERISTICS: Soon...
   - [ ] FORCED: As the SUBTITLES TYPE is not handled yet, we don't have to use this one